Richard Bruno Heydrich: Halle Conservatory

 In 1898, after the passing of Eugene Krantz, using the inheritance left to Elisabeth the couple moved to the city of Halle.
 Bruno would then found the Halle Choir School in the same year.
 By 1901, with a growing middle class seeking a musical education for their children, the school grew into the town's first musical conservatory.
 The non-denominational conservatory took in Protestant, Catholic, and Jewish students, and proved to be so popular they soon expanded to include two buildings on Marienstrasse with eleven teachers, four assistant teachers, and a secretary.
 The wealth generated by the school and Elisabeth's inheritance afforded the Heydrichs a comfortable upper-middle class life style, to the extent that the family were able to employ two full-time maids and a butler.
 The family soon became integrated with the upper echelon of Halle society, forming close personal relationships with the officials of the city, such as the Mayor; Bruno even joined the elite Freemason lodge of the Three Sabres, where he would organize concerts.

 The conservatory weathered the economic and political turmoil of the First World War.
-However, in the ensuing years as hyperinflation hit the newly founded Wiemar Republic in 1923, much of the family's savings were wiped out.
+However, in the ensuing years as hyperinflation hit the newly founded Weimar Republic in 1923, much of the family's savings were wiped out.
 Musical education effectively became a luxury for a great many families.
-Enrollment dropped to the point where Bruno Heydrich had to beg for a 10,000 Reichsmark state subsidy from the Halle magistrates.
+Enrollment dropped to the point where Bruno Heydrich had to beg for a 10,000 Deutchesmark state subsidy from the Halle magistrates.
 Bruno did not end up receiving the subsidy, and with the increased musical competition from the invention of radios and the gramophones, it left the family in a precarious financial position for the following decade.